Ratimon/redprint-optimism-contracts-examples/README.md

 It can be seen above that the developers have several options to choose their own desired layers.
 In our example above, it is the **governance** Layer and the [`Safe's Multi-sig`](https://github.com/safe-global/safe-smart-account) is picked over other Governor-style contract systems.

 To be more specific, another option is **Compound-style contract**.
 Different sets of parameters can be selected based on the preference.
 This includes **Voting Delay**, **Voting Period**, **Time Lock Period** and etc.

+This is just one example.
+There are many other interesting customizable contracts to explore and add hackable features.
+For instance, customized bridge can be created by extending `IStandardard Bridge` as well as modifying `L1StandardBridge` or `L1ERC721Bridge`.

 2. `redprint-forge` (**Framework**)